rightlag/rightlag.github.io/_posts/2016-02-29-pyswagger-create-Python-HTTP-clients-via-JSON-formatted-Swagger-schemas.md

 categories: python swagger open API
 ---

-A project that I've been working on recently is [https://github.com/rightlag/pyswagger](pyswagger).
-The purpose of `pyswagger` is to load any JSON formatted [http://swagger.io/](Swagger) schema and generate an abstract client to issue requests to the [http://swagger.io/specification/#pathsObject](paths) defined in the schema.
+A project that I've been working on recently is [pyswagger](https://github.com/rightlag/pyswagger).
+The purpose of `pyswagger` is to load any JSON formatted [Swagger](http://swagger.io/) schema and generate an abstract client to issue requests to the [paths](http://swagger.io/specification/#pathsObject) defined in the schema.
 This project has proven to be challenging but fun at the same time.
 I'd like to talk about why I decided to write `pyswagger` and talk about some of the issues I faced while writing it.

 ### Why did I write it?

 For a while now, I've been writing Python modules that interface with HTTP APIs.
 While this is great, it becomes redundant.
-I think one of the things that really resonated with me was the talk given by Raymond Hettinger at [https://www.youtube.com/watch?v=wf-BqAjZb8M](PyCon 2015).
+I think one of the things that really resonated with me was the talk given by Raymond Hettinger at [PyCon 2015](https://www.youtube.com/watch?v=wf-BqAjZb8M).
 While the talk mostly focuses on writing intelligible code, he mentions the use of creating a template for additional projects in the foreseeable future.
 This just made sense to me.
 I asked myself, "Why do I keep rewriting the same code?"
 Almost all of the modules that I've written that work with HTTP APIs have the same structure.

-So, after doing some research, I found out about [http://swagger.io/](Swagger).
+So, after doing some research, I found out about [Swagger](http://swagger.io/).
 I thought, "Perfect, this is exactly what I need."
 So, I started to write a module that would read the schema definitions and create an abstract client for issuing requests.

 ### Challenges